lara-pawar/REDMANE-metadata-generator-with-RO-Crate/README.md

 - `files/` – Directory containing research data categorized as raw, processed, or summarized.
 - `generate_html.py` – Converts the structured JSON summary into an HTML report.
 - `params.py` – Stores configurable parameters such as metadata paths and file types.
-- `sample_metadata.py` – Manages metadata for research files.
+- `sample_metadata.py` – Manages metadata for research files (inside the `files/` folder).
-- `update_local.py` – Main script responsible for scanning, processing, and organizing files into an RO-Crate package.
+- `update_local_v1.py` – Main script responsible for scanning, processing, and organizing files into an RO-Crate package.

 ## Usage